 The factors influencing kindergarten reading performance include individual learner characteristics and environmental factors.
-Research suggests that age and gender significantly affect literacy development, with older learners often exhibiting higher proficiency due to cognitive readiness and girls showing slight advantages in verbal skills National Reading Panel.
-(2000).
-Teaching children to read: An evidence-based assessment of the scientific research literature on reading and its implications for reading instruction.
-National Institute of Child Health and Human Development.
+Research suggests that age and gender significantly affect literacy development, with older learners often exhibiting higher proficiency due to cognitive readiness and girls showing slight advantages in verbal skills.
 Moreover, studies show that access to reading materials and parental engagement plays a pivotal role in literacy outcomes.
 In homes where parents frequently engage in storytelling or shared reading, children display stronger vocabulary and decoding skills Cabell, S. Q., Justice, L. M., Konold, T. R., & McGinty, A. S. (2020).
 However, in resource-constrained communities like those in remote barangays of Apayao, parents often lack the time or literacy skills to support their children's learning at home.
 These insights demonstrate that while learner characteristics and home environments significantly shape literacy outcomes, systemic inequities limit the ability of families in marginalized communities to foster early reading development.
 Addressing these disparities requires both school-based interventions and community empowerment initiatives.

 Educators have explored various strategies to address early reading challenges, with phonics-based instruction emerging as an effective approach.
 Explicit teaching of sound-letter relationships has been shown to improve phonemic awareness and word recognition, as supported by the National Reading Panel’s 2000 report Piasta, S. B., & Wagner, R. K. (2010).
 Additionally, scaffolded practices such as guided reading and interactive storytelling enhance engagement and comprehension, particularly when tailored to learners’ developmental needs.
 For example, a small public school in Mindanao implemented guided reading sessions in its kindergarten classes and observed a 25% improvement in decoding skills within one academic year.
 However, despite evidence supporting these methods, there is limited exploration of their applicability in the Philippine context, particularly for resource-constrained classrooms where teacher-to-student ratios often exceed recommended standards.
 This highlights the need for localized research and interventions that address the unique challenges faced by educators and learners in underserved areas.
 Tailoring evidence-based strategies to the local context is key to making them sustainable and impactful in real-world classrooms.